-No. Level Criteria Documentation 1.2 Weight and material information Basic Minimum requirement State the specific weight in grams and the types of material used for all packaging (primary secondary, tertiary) in the bill of quantities.
-The winning tenderer must submit data sheets for the five highest-volume products in the bill of quantities.
+No. Level Criteria Documentation 1.2 Weight and materia I informa tion Basic Minimum criterion State the specific weight in grams and the types of material used for all packaging (primary secondary, tertiary) in the bill of quantities.
+The winning tenderer must submit data sheets for the five highest- volume products in the bill of quantities.
 The weight in grams and types of material used for all packaging (primary, secondary, tertiary) are stated in the bill of quantities.
 As for plastics (LDPE, HDPE, LLDPE, PP, PET etc.), the main type must be stated in grams and in percentage of recycled or bio-based content.
-Advanced Minimum requirement State the specific weight and the types of material used for all packaging (primary secondary, tertiary).
+Advanced Minimum criterion State the specific weight and the types of material used for all packaging (primary secondary, tertiary).
 The winning tenderer must submit data sheets for every product in the bill of quantities.
 The weight in grams and types of material used for all packaging (primary, secondary, tertiary) are stated in the bill of quantities.
 As for plastics (LDPE, HDPE, LLDPE, PP, PET etc.), the main type must be stated in grams and in percentage of recycled or bio-based content.
-Spearhead - -
+Spearhea d - -